How to Make a Work Schedule (+ Work Schedule Templates)

 Colleagues are more likely to understand what their co-workers think about their schedules, so having someone from the “inside” directly assist you with the schedules is optimal.
 This way, you’ll find out whether members of your team:

-• Want more or less time scheduled per week
+• Want more or less time scheduled per week, or

 2. Have the team fill out availability charts

-With an availability chart or a calendar, all employees need to do is mark the days when they are available to work during a certain week.
+With an availability chart, all employees need to do is mark the days when they are available to work during a certain week.
 Later on, you’ll use this data to create feasible work schedules.

-Example: You schedule someone for the first shift, but that someone isn’t available to work during this time.
-You glance at the availability chart and find the next suitable employee who marked his/her availability during the required time.
+Example: You schedule someone for the first shift, but they are not available to work during this time.
+You glance at the availability chart and find the next suitable employee who marked their availability during the required time.
 You may even find that you’d have a backup for your backup if a larger number of employees is available.

 3. When scheduling outside the available times, consult first